-If you decide to join a Medicare drug plan, your current North Coast Schools Medical Insurance Group coverage will not be affected.
-Plan participants can keep their prescription drug coverage under the group health plan if they select Medicare Part D prescription drug coverage, the group health plan prescription drug coverage will coordinate with the Medicare Part D prescription drug coverage.
+If you decide to join a Medicare drug plan, your current North Coast Schools' Medical Insurance Group coverage will not be affected.
+Plan participants can keep their prescription drug coverage under the group health plan if they select Medicare Part D prescription drug coverage.
+If they select Medicare Part D prescription drug coverage will coordinate with the Medicare Part D prescription drug coverage.